DaveH355/clustered-shading/README.md

 *uniform division (left) and exponential division (right)*

-There are two main ways to distribute the frustum along the depth: uniform and exponential division.
+There are two main ways to divide the frustum along the depth: uniform and exponential division.

 The exponential division lets us cover the same area with fewer divisions.
 And we generally don't care if this causes a lot of lights to be assigned to those far out clusters.
 Because less of an object appears on the screen the further out in perspective projection,